turbowizard/urltagger/README.md

 This tool was created to retrive "tags" for any given url</br>
 used for content comparison and suggestions.</br>
 "tags" are lables/keyword used to describe textual content.</be>
-This also can be used for data gathering.</br>
+This also can be used for data gathering.
 </br></br>
 Logics:</br>
     input url</br>